piedshag/munro/README.md

 # munro
 a p2p live streaming protocol inspired by [ppspp](https://tools.ietf.org/html/rfc7574) and named after [munro](https://tools.ietf.org/html/rfc7574#section-6.1.2.1).
 The protocol is completely transport agnostic so it will work wherever you put it.
+Good for live streaming not so good for sharing static content because munro hashes require at least 2 child blocks.

 [![travis](https://travis-ci.org/piedshag/munro.svg?branch=master)](https://travis-ci.org/piedshag/munro)